GRACE: Graph Neural Networks for Locus-of-Care Prediction under Extreme Class Imbalance

 \section{Methodology}

-This section describes the \ours{} framework to predict the locus of care for given $\mathcal{N}_p$.
-This is a two-step framework including (i) formulation of patient nodes from $\mathcal{N}_p$ and (ii) the construction of the patient-similarity network, followed by the training of the meta-learning anchored GNN.
+This section describes the \ours{} framework to predict the locus of care for a given $\mathcal{N}_p$.
+This is a two-step framework including (i) formulation of node representation for each patient from $\mathcal{N}_p$ and (ii) the construction of the patient-similarity network, followed by the training of the meta-learning anchored GNN.
 The entire worflow is prsented in Figure~\ref{fig:frmk}.